xupei0610/Astar-Search/README.md

 #Usage

-Please run '_*python sptest -h*_' for more information about how to run a test using this file.
+Please run '_**python sptest -h**_' for more information about how to run a test using this file.

 Tips:

     Do Not Run 4x4 Testing unless your spare time is really enough.
-    You can run a small test (10 test cases) via the command 'python sptest -e -a'.
+    You can run small tests via the command 'python sptest -e -c'.
     But some conclusions the author expects to reach may not be reached via a small test.

 Or, you can run '_**python sptest -a**_' for an automatic analysis to the _**sptest.sample.log**_ who is the log file of a 10000-case test using 3x3 sliding puzzles.